 Qimera - Water Column

 The Water Column window is active whenever you are in Swath Edit mode and your raw sonar data has associated water column information.
 In early versions of Qimera, this display was a visual aid only and its use was intended to help you determine the validity of bathymetric targets.
-As of Qimera 1.4, the display can be used to digitize additional soundings.
-The plot surface works just like all plot surfaces in Qimera.
-You can zoom in/out and pan the display.
+Since Qimera 1.4, the display can be used to digitize additional soundings.
+The plot surface works just like all plot surfaces in Qimera, you can zoom in/out and pan the display.
 As you move your Swath Editor buffer, this display shows you the current ping.
-Depending on the view using in the Swath Editor, this can be the middle of the swath edit buffer, or the current ping that the mouse is over in the above and oblique views.
-Detections are shown as point overlays on the display.
-Red is for the normal detections (port side only if dual head).
+Depending on the view being used in the Swath Editor, this can be the middle of the swath edit buffer, or the current ping that the mouse is over in the above and oblique views.
+Detection's are shown as point overlays on the display.
+Red is for the normal detection's (port side only if dual head).
 Green is for normal soundings from the starboard head.
-Blue is for additional detections from any head.
+Blue is for additional detection's from any head.
 Magenta soundings are user picked soundings.
 When you pick soundings in the water column view, you are actually adding raw sounding values to the current line.
 These soundings can be refracted, edited, exported and used in static or dynamic surfaces.
 These soundings are added to the SystemName_UserAdditional system where SystemName is the name of a particular multibeam system.
 If you want these soundings to appear in any surfaces you make, be sure to leave the system checked in the surface generation dialog.
-Also note that the water column display is NEVER refraction corrected.
-The depth and distance scaling that the background grid enables should be used for approximate positioning only for items in the water column widget.
-User picks from the display are stored as raw multibeam range and angle measurements and refraction corrected and georeferenced externally from the Swath Editor.
+Also note that the water column display is NEVER corrected for refraction.
+The depth and distance scaling that the background grid enables should only be used for approximate positioning for items in the water column widget.
+User picks from the display are stored as raw multibeam range, angle measurements, refraction corrected, and georeferenced externally from the Swath Editor.

-For information on plot surface navigation and editing, see the page in the manual on Qimera Plotting Surfaces
+For information on plot surface navigation and editing, see the manual, here: Qimera Plotting Surfaces

 This button will save any edits that have been completed.